A woman now believed to be known as the Countess of Iveagh, aka Clare Guinness, is allegedly listed in Epstein black books and on flight manifests.

 That, however, doesn’t mean she was involved in the sex trafficking.
 We make no such allegation.

 “She denies wrongdoing,” an Attorney representing survivors, Josh Schiller, told the Sunday Mirror.

 He added: “I can confirm that we have already asked to interview her.”

 Mr Schiller represents victims including Virginia Guiffre— whose claims are central to the scandal engulfing the Queen’s son, Prince Andrew.

-A Clare Hazell was said to have been friendly with Ghislaine Maxwell in the early 2000s.
+The Countess of Iveagh was said to have been friendly with Ghislaine Maxwell in the early 2000s.

-The Countess Iveagh has also been the subject of lurid and, to date, unproven allegations by a survivor’s sister, Maria Farmer.
+She has also been the subject of lurid and, to date, unproven allegations by a survivor’s sister, Maria Farmer.